pik-piam/PyPSA-China-PIK/README.md

 This is the PIK implementation of the PyPSA-China power model, first published by Xiaowei Zhou et al for their  "Multi-energy system horizon planning: Early decarbonisation in China avoids stranded assets" (doi.org/10.1049/ein2.12011).
 It is adapted from the original by the PIK RD3 team, with the aim of coupling it to the [REMIND](https://www.pik-potsdam.de/en/institute/departments/transformation-pathways/models/remind) integrated assessment model.

 PyPSA-China should be understood as a modelling worklow, using snakemake as workflow manager, around the [PyPSA python power system analysis](https://pypsa.org/) package.
 The workflow collects data, builds the power system network and plots the results.
-It is akin to its more mature sister project, [PyPSA-EUR](https://github.com/PyPSA/pypsa-eur).
+It is akin to its more mature sister project, [PyPSA-EUR](https://github.com/PyPSA/pypsa-eur), from which it is derived.

 Unlike PyPSA-EUR, which simplifies high resolution data into a user-defined network size, the PyPSA-China network is currently fixed to one node per province.
 This is in large part due to data availability issues.